Ties0n/Railway-track-flaw-detection./README.md

 1. Sensors (IR, Ultrasonic) → Arduino reads values
 2. Arduino integrates GPS (TinyGPS++) to get lat/long
 3. On detection, Arduino triggers GSM SMS with message + Google Maps link
-4. Optionally, a Termux Python script can read serial/GPS and send emails or push notifications

 _For the full block diagrams, figures, tests and explanations, see `docs/Project_Report.pdf`._